 | Total Revenue | - | 10,50,000 | 12,90,000 | 2,40,000 | 22.86 |

-Percentage change is computed using Absolute ChangePrevious Year Figure × 100 .
-When the previous-year figure is zero or negative, the cell is left as a hyphen because the percentage is undefined; this is a frequently penalised mistake.
+Percentage change = Absolute ChangePrevious Year Figure × 100 .
+If the previous-year figure is zero or negative, leave the cell as a hyphen.

 Common-Size Statements: The 100-Per-Cent Base

-A Common-Size Income Statement takes Revenue from Operations as 100% and re-expresses every other item as a percentage of it.
-A Common-Size Balance Sheet takes Total Assets (or Total Equity and Liabilities) as 100%.
-The structural composition is then comparable across firms of different sizes.
+A Common-Size Income Statement takes Revenue from Operations as 100% and re-expresses every item as a share of it.
+A Common-Size Balance Sheet takes Total Assets as 100%, making structure comparable across firms.

 | Particulars | Absolute (₹) | % of Revenue from Operations |